Meta-Dependence in Conditional Independence Testing: EMPIRICAL TESTS

 \paragraph{FS-CID.} We will use ``Finite-Sample CI Dependence'' (FS-CID) to measure the dependence between two CI-tests due to finite-sample uncertainty.
 FS-CID bootstraps perturbations of the true distribution to empirical ones and keeps track of the co-occurrence of CI-test significance.
 To do this, we randomly generate $1000$ smaller datasets.
 For synthetic data, these smaller datasets come from sampling a multivariate Gaussian variable.
 For real-world data, these datasets are random sub-samples from a larger dataset.

-For each of these datasets, we compute the result of a CI-test using partial correlation with a Fisher-Z transformation.\footnote{This hypothesis test is implemented in the \texttt{conditional-independence} python package \citep{squires2018causaldag}.} If $t_1$ corresponds to a failure to reject test 1 and $t_2$ failure to reject test 2, then we report the FS-CID as
+For each of these datasets, we compute the result of a CI-test using partial correlation with a Fisher-Z transformation.\footnote{This hypothesis test is implemented in \texttt{conditional-independence} \citep{squires2018causaldag}.
+All experiments are conducted on 1 CPU.} If $t_1$ corresponds to a failure to reject test 1 and $t_2$ failure to reject test 2, then we report the FS-CID as